vakond/ethers-ganache-pending/README.md

 -------
     Pending the transaction...
-    thread 'tokio-runtime-worker' panicked at 'WS Server panic: NoResponse' or just hangs if use the Http-transport.
+    thread 'tokio-runtime-worker' panicked at 'WS Server panic: NoResponse'

+or just hangs if use the Http-transport